Tool · Bitrate calculator

-Calculate file size from bitrate, or find the bitrate you need for a target file size.
-Compare with streaming service standards.
+Calculate file size from bitrate, or back out the bitrate you need for a target size.
+Compare against streaming-service standards in one place.

 Input